AnotherPurpleGuy/Advent-Of-Code/Day 3/README.md

 Find the item type that corresponds to the badges of each three-Elf group.
 What is the sum of the priorities of those item types?

+## Comments

+For this problem I have chosen to show how simple functions can be collected and shared between different code bases.